 The PEN Award for Poetry in Translation complements the PEN Translation Prize, which was founded in 1963 through the efforts of the PEN Translation Committee, and was the first American award to honor the art of the literary translator.

-Eligibility and Submissions for the 2014 Awards
+Eligibility and Submissions for the 2015 Awards

-Submissions can be made by publishers, agents, or the translators themselves.
+- Submissions can be made by publishers, agents, or the translators themselves.

 - Self-published books and reprints are not eligible.